wwirving/object-cloud/README.md

 6. Change direction of avatar on click

 ++) refine sound track/sound components

+increase density of objects depending on screen size

 7. Mechanics so that screen can eventually fill all the way up with objects